Casa das Rozadas

 Enjoy some of the best seafood available anywhere in the world!

 Galicia is world renowned for its seafood, famed for its excellent quality and intensity of flavour.
-With so many great restaurants nearby offering freshly caught local produce, you'd be mad not to try it.
+With so many great restaurants nearby offering freshly caught local produce, you're sure to find something delicious wherever you go.

 The statue was designed by Antonio Palacios and built between 1910 and 1930 and stands at an impressive fifteen and a half metres, which makes for some creative picture taking!
 You can reach the top of the statue by climbing the steps which circles up to a platform from which you will enjoy a fantastic view of the Atlantic Ocean, another amazing opportunity for photos over the enormous stretch of blue water and sky.
 Inside the statue there is a small box in which you will find a selection of silver and gold coins, and information telling you about the Virgin.